mvila/co-retry/README.md

 The following options are available:

 ##### retries
-The number of times to retry the fn before giving up and rethrowing the last error caught. *Default: 6.*
+The number of times to retry `fn` before giving up and rethrowing the last error caught. *Default: 6.*

     // In case of error, job will be called 1 + 10 times.
     yield retry(job, { retries: 10 });